mrkev/blog/src/2022/yip.md

     etc.md
 ```

-To mantain a year in my URL.
-The "Created" and "Revised" dates at the bottom of each post are automatically generated via the file's createion and modification dates, and can be modified via a yaml header if necessary.
+If you scroll to the bottom you'll see "Created" and "Revised" timestamps at the bottom of each post.
+They're automatically generated via the file's createion and modification dates, and not something you've got to type out in a specific format.
+If you wish to override them, you can via a yaml header at the top of the file.

 ## 2. `link` variable